reitti/kalkati-extraction/README.md

 Build the uberjar: `lein uberjar`, and then run it with `java -jar`.
 It'll be in the `target` directory.

+The program fetches the database dump from HSL, and expects the HSL API username and password to be in environment variables `HSL_API_USERNAME` and `HSL_API_PASSWORD`.

 The program takes as arguments names of cities and the corresponding filenames into which the station data should be added.
 For example: